 The draft Stockholm Programme was presented by the Presidency on 16 October 2009.
 Coreper held a first exchange of views on the Programme during its meetings on 21 and 22 October 2009.
 Following that, the JHA Counsellors have examined the entire text at three meetings on 30 October, 6 and 13 November.
 Coreper has examined the text also on 3 occasions on 4, 11 and 20 November.

-Many issues were brought forward and the text has been redrafted, as set out in the annex to this note, to reflect those discussions and written comments received from a number of delegations.
-The Presidency herewith submits to Coreper the result of those discussions, including the discussions at Coreper on 23 November 2009.
+At its meeting of 30 November and 1 December 2009, the Council (Justice and Home Affairs), held a wide-ranging exchange of views on the Programme which was met with a broad consensus.
+Many issues were brought forward and the text has been redrafted, as set out in the annex to this note, to reflect those discussions.
+The Presidency herewith submits to the General Affairs Council and the European Council the result of those discussions for approval in accordance with Article 68 TFUE and publication in the Official Journal of the European Union.